 The nutrient cycle in the rainforest

-The majority of nutrients in the tropical rainforest are stored in the biomass.
-The biomass is all the living things in an ecosystem, including plants and animals.
+The majority of nutrients in the tropical rainforest are stored in biomass.
+Biomass is all the living things in an ecosystem, including plants and animals.

 Nutrients are rapidly recycled in the tropical rainforest biome.
-The warm, moist climate provides ideal conditions for decomposers to break down organic material in the litter layer very quickly.
-The litter layer is all the dead organic material such as fallen leaves, dead wood or dead animals on the surface of the soil.
-Vegetation takes up nutrients which are dissolved in the soil.
+The warm, moist climate provides ideal conditions for decomposers to break down organic material in the litter layer quickly.
+The litter layer is all the dead organic material such as fallen leaves, dead vegetation or dead animals on the soil’s surface.
+Vegetation takes up dissolved nutrients in the soil.

-The soil is formed by the mixing of dead organic material with weathered bedrock.
+The soil is formed by mixing dead organic material with weathered bedrock.
 Soils in the rainforest are mainly thin and poor.
 Nutrient levels in the soil are low due to the leaching (washing away of nutrients) by the heavy equatorial rain.
-This leaching means that the lower layers of the soils lack the nutrients and minerals needed by the lush vegetation.
+This leaching means that the lower layers of the soils lack the nutrients and minerals the lush vegetation needs.
 Also, rainforest vegetation rapidly absorbs nutrients from the soil.
 Soils are often red in colour as they are rich in iron.